atishpanday/Machine-learning-assisted-graph-classification/README.md

 # Training and testing the data

-The data is of the shape (T, N, S) where T is the number of time-steps, N is the total number of nodes taken, and S is the number of samples.
-First the data is read from the file, and then it is split into training and testing sets.
+The data is of the shape (S, T, N) where T is the number of time-steps, N is the total number of nodes taken, and S is the number of samples.
+First the data is read from the file, and stored as numpy arrays in different variables using the np.load() function.
+The labels for the data are generated as (1, C) dimensional vectors, where C is the number of classes.
+Thus for 2 class classification, the labels are [0 1] and [1 0].

+The dataset is then split into training and testing sets in the ratio 8:2 respectively using the sklearn.model_selection function train_test_split()

+x_train is the final input training data, x_test is the final input testing data. y_train is the final training output label, and y_test is the final testing output label.

+At this point the x_train and the x_test have the shape (0.8S, T, N) and (0.2S, T, N) but the input is required to be contained in a vector of length, thus the input is reshaped as (0.8S, T, N) to (0.8S, T, N, 1) using the function np.reshape().

+The Model:

+length_list is the list of lengths of time series to be used for training and testing the model. node_list is the number of nodes to be used for training and testing the model.

+We loop through the node_list and the length_list, and train and test the data according to the number of nodes in the ith position of the node_list and the lenght of time series in the jth position of length_list.